rstinejr/FindingJsonDotNet/README.md

 # FindingJsonDotNet

-I'm reaquaiting myself with C# and learning the new ASP.NET Core.
+I'm reacquainting  myself with C# and learning the new ASP.NET Core.
 Finding a good library for JSON serialization/deserialization was harder than I expected, so I thought I'd document how I did it.

 To prepare,
 see https://dotnet.github.io/.